Creating Aggregate Verifier on the Web3Auth Dashboard

-Developers can create Aggregate Verifiers
+Developers can create an Aggregate Multiple Provider

 and Email Passwordless

-login or Google
+login, or a Google

 and GitHub